lucasgrjn/DeviceLayout.jl/docs/src/faq.md

 A caveat: Decorated styles should not become part of compound styles, for now.
 Avoid this by decorating / attaching references at the end.

+##### I want to apply MeshSized or OptionalStyle to a path.
+How do I do that?

+Short answer: `my_style(simplify(my_path))`.

+Longer answer: A `GeometryEntityStyle` can only be applied to a `GeometryEntity`, but a `Path` is a `GeometryStructure`.
+However, `simplify(my_path)` returns a single `GeometryEntity` describing the entire path. ([`simplify`](@ref) is not to be confused with `simplify!`, which modifies the path to contain only that entity, as in the previous question.)
+That entity can then be styled and placed in a coordinate system as usual: `place!(cs, my_style(simplify(my_path)), metadata)`.

+Caveat: Any attachments to the path are discarded when that entity is used outside a path.
+(See the following question.)

+Note that this will still not work for `Rounded`, which can be applied only to `AbstractPolygon`.
+To round the ends of a path, you can use [`terminate!`](@ref).

+##### Why is `Path` a `GeometryStructure` rather than a `GeometryEntity`?

+`Path` is a `GeometryStructure` because it can contain references to other structures (added using `attach!` or `overlay!`).

+Meanwhile, a `GeometryEntity` can only be associated with a single piece of metadata.
+The metadata applied to a `Path` is not shared by those references, so `Path` can't be a `GeometryEntity`.

+Note that it is possible for a `GeometryEntity` to define disjoint shapes.
+They just have to share metadata when placed in a coordinate system.
+For example, a straight CPW segment can be represented as a single entity, even though it defines two disjoint rectangles, since they must have the same metadata.
+Specifically, a CPW-styled segment is represented as a `Paths.Node <: GeometryEntity`, which combines a `Paths.Straight` segment and a `Paths.CPW` style.
+(Path styles are unrelated to `GeometryEntityStyle`.)

+A `Path` then contains a vector of `Paths.Node`.
+While these nodes do all share metadata, they can also have styles that attach references along the segment.
+If a node is used as its own entity outside the context of a `Path`, however, those references are ignored.

 ## GDS output

 ##### I can't save my GDS file.